New Zealand destroying military-style guns

 New Zealand destroying military-style guns after ban

-Police in New Zealand are destroying military-style guns and rifles ahead of 21 December, when it officially becomes illegal to carry or possess them.
+Police in New Zealand are destroying military-style guns and rifles ahead of 21 December, when it officially becomes illegal to carry or possess the weapons.

 The ban comes after the Christchurch mosque shootings in March, in which 51 people were killed.